 176. The process of reclassification is not linked to the budget process and thus its results are not approved by member countries.
 With regard to the authority for reclassification of posts, in its 2008 report JIU noted that there might be different interpretations of the applicable General Regulations.
 It stated that the Congress set the four-year expenditure ceiling and the Council of Administration approved the programme and budget and with it the number of established posts, while the Director General had the authority to administer and manage the International Bureau within that framework.
 On that basis, it could be argued that the Director General has the authority to reclassify posts and only notify the Council of Administration after the fact, as long as the result complies with the ceiling set by the Congress and the number of established posts is not exceeded.
-It is to be noted that in the context of the latest restructuring of the International Bureau, which became effective on 1 January 2017, a core G-7 position was converted to a core P-3 post, a non-core P-3 position was reclassified to a P-5 post and one D-1 position was reclassified to D-2.
+It is to be noted that in the context of the latest restructuring of the International Bureau, which became effective on 1 January 2017, a core G-7 position was converted to a core P-3 post, a non-core P-3 position was reclassified to a P-5 post and one D-1 position was reclassified to D-2.122

 177. In the 2008 JIU report, referencing General Assembly resolution 37/126, the Inspector expressed strong reservations and believed, in keeping with other JIU recommendations, that "any reclassifications of posts should be approved through the budget process, not after implementation; notifying member States after the fact in the budget document skews the notion of approved staffing tables, represents backdoor promotions, raises issues of transparency and fairness and should be discontinued.
-Consequently, any reclassifications of Professional level posts and from General Service to Professional level posts should be done in accordance with the guidelines of the International Civil Service Commission."
+Consequently, any reclassifications of Professional level posts and from General Service to Professional level posts should be sought from member States through the budget process before the fact and should be done in accordance with the guidelines of the International Civil Service Commission."
 In the light of the latest reclassifications, the Inspector recalls the recommendation in the 2008 JIU report.
-Given the long-term financial implications, she emphasizes that classification and reclassification.
+Given the long-term financial implications, she emphasizes that classification and reclassification of posts should be integrated into the budget process and approved by the Council of Administration.

 178. According to the report on human resources covering the period from November 2014 to September 2015, five staff posts were abolished, including three encumbered positions at the Director and Professional levels and the continuing/permanent contracts of those staff members were terminated in May 2015.
-Following a recommendation by the executive management, the decision to abolish the posts was taken by the Chair of the Council of
+Pollowing a recommendation by the executive management, the decision to abolish the posts was taken by the Chair of the Council of

-&lt;sup>121 Administrative instruction No. 17/Rev. 3 on post classification (2009).
+121 Administrative instruction No. 17/Rev. 3 on post classification (2009).

-&lt;sup>122 See CA 2016.2-Doc 13, New structure of the International Bureau for the Istanbul cycle.
-JIU/REP/2008/1.
+122 See CA 2016.2-Doc 13, New structure of the International Bureau for the Istanbul cycle.

+123 IIII/REP/2008/1

-&lt;sup>124 See CA C 2 2015.1-Doc 13, International Bureau human resources management.
+124 See CA C 2 2015.1-Doc 13.
+International Bureau human resources management.